-Patent foramen ovale (PFO) is a hole between the left and right atria (upper chambers) of the heart that fails to close naturally soon aftera baby is born.
+Patent foramen ovale (PFO) is a hole between the left and right atria (upper chambers) of the heart.
+This hole exists in everyone before birth, but most often closes shortly after being born.
+PFO is what the hole is called when it fails to close naturally after a baby is born.

 The opening is supposed to close soon after birth, but sometimes it does not.
 In about 1 out of 4 people, the opening never closes.
-If it does not close, it is called a patent foramen ovale (PFO).
+If it does not close, it is called a PFO.

 The cause of a PFO is unknown.
 There are no known risk factors.

-Infants with a patent foramen ovale and no other heart defects do not have symptoms.
+Infants with a PFO and no other heart defects do not have symptoms.

 Exams and Tests